 Again, the impossible seemed even more impossible.
 And that’s where I became even more determined.

-I left Manley at the bridge to keep an eye on the ring, and went to speak to the property manager.
+I left Gary at the bridge to keep an eye on the ring while I went to speak to the property manager.

-I told him the situation and asked if he happened to have a fifteen foot pole.
+I told him the situation and asked if he happened to have a very long pole we could use.
 I was kidding (starting to feel a little desperate) but yes, he said he actually had one.
 I could also tell he thought I was nuts.
 He said people lose several rings each week there (!!!) and no one has ever found one.
-Or admitted they found one they didn’t own.
+The vibe I was getting made me think he owned a metal detector and made valuable use of it in the off hours.

 Might as well try, right?

 I went back to the bridge with the pole.
-Manley was standing guard, keeping an eye on the ring.
+Gary was standing guard, keeping an eye on the ring.

 We had one brief annoying interruption where some moronic woman was trying to let her two-year-old “assist” us.
 The toddler kept running onto the bridge, making everything wobble more as her mother cheered her on.

-When they finally left, Manley and I stood side-by-side at the middle of the bridge as it wobbled and bobbed.
+When they finally left, Gary and I stood side-by-side at the middle of the bridge as it wobbled and bobbed.
 We stood still until things steadied a bit.
 Together we held out the pole and eased it toward the ring.
-It kept bobbing up and down as the tip approached that little shining bit of gold.
-It took four hands to steady it.
+The pole would not keep steady and kept bobbing up and down as the tip approached that little shining bit of gold.
+One wrong move and we’d knock the ring off the reeds and lose it forever.
+It took four hands to manage it and even then it was not easy.

 I don’t know how we could even see where to grab the ring when it was both magnified and distorted by the water, but somehow, on just the second try, the hook slipped into the ring.
 Got it!
 We slowly raised the pole out of the water and brought the ring to safety.